autopi-io/documentation/docs/cloud/device_management/services/index.md

 See the [Reactors](https://docs.autopi.io/core/services/#reactors) guide for a full walkthrough.

+For a step-by-step implementation guide, see [Create Custom Reactors](/cloud/device_management/services/create-custom-reactors/).

 ### Hooks

 Hooks extend the behavior of a worker's workflow by registering custom functions at specific points in the pipeline.
 When creating a hook, you can select one of the following types: